Last Updated: August 26th, 2018

 When purchasing an alloy bat, it's not uncommon for some to dent when being used.
 Many factors can cause an aluminum bat (or ANY bat for that matter) to incur some significant cosmetic damage.
 In other instances, the baseball simply just hits the bat at an awkward angle causing slights dings or bends.
 Sometimes, players are simply given a “lemon” in which the strength of the bat somehow isn’t up to par with what has been advertised.
 In any case, using a damaged bat is illegal in all youth baseball organizations and can potentially cause injury and harm.
 For "lemon" situations we recommend checking to see if your manufacturer's warranty is still active.

-Cold Weather Conditions:
+Harsh In Cold Weather Conditions:

 Colder temperatures will definitely have a negative effect on the performance and durability of aluminum bats.
 The metal becomes too stiff and unsuitable for taking on collisions with the baseball.
 The colder the weather, the more likely the following will occur: